FAQs

 Home Office documents or non-EU passport showing valid residency or dependency.

-All new BRP’s expire on 31 December 2024.
+BRP’s or Visa’s (must be valid for minimum of 12 months).
+All new BRP’s expired on 31 December 2024.
 If you have permission to stay in the UK longer, you must get access to your eVisa online to prove your immigration status.
-Here is the link: https://www.gov.uk/get-access-evisa.
+Here is the link: https://www.gov.uk/get-access-evisa. -

 -